-Cheap flights to New Zealand do exist!
-When I tell people I got a ticket from Miami to Auckland for $38, the reaction is always similar—bulging eyes, a double take and the burning one-word question of, “how?!”
+When I tell people I got a ticket from Miami to Auckland for $38, their reaction is always similar—bulging eyes, a double take and the burning one-word question of, “how?!”

 I first started hunting for airline deals last year, more out of necessity than anything else.
 I set out to take 12 trips in 12 months before my 30th birthday and it required me to get creative with my nonprofit salary.

 Throughout my travels, I became wiser.
 I used to think an $800 flight from Miami to Barcelona was a good deal.
 Now I know not to pay more than $350 for that same route.
-I used to think you needed to have elite status or fly constantly to accrue miles and redeem then for award flights.
-Now I know you can do so from the comfort of your home.
+I used to think you needed to have elite status or fly constantly to accrue miles and redeem them for award flights.
+Now I know you can accrue 100,000 miles without ever going anywhere.

 I learned how to outsmart the airlines and make my travel dreams come true for less.
 It’s never fun to sit in economy for 17 hours (my longest non-stop flight to date), but it’s worth it when you know you only paid $38 for the privilege (torture?) whereas the person next to you paid 20-30 times as much.

 So how did I do it?
 Each flight deal requires a different tactic or strategy, in this case more than one.
 However, the primary way I booked this flight was with use of airline miles, which I’ll explain fully below.
 Airline miles are just one way to find affordable flights.
 There are many other ways, like flight alerts, error fares and flying with budget airlines.

 This is how I scored a $38 flight to Auckland.
 Hopefully, with these tips, you can find cheap flights anywhere in the world!